8 Foods to Help You Detox Naturally

 - Clean your air.
 Did you know that indoor air is 2-5 times MORE polluted than outdoor air?
 For this reason, I recommend using a HEPA filter in your home and office.
 Check out this article for more tips on how to detox the air in your home.

 - Buy clean food.
 Eat only organic food, including organic produce and meats.
 This can get expensive, so if you have to choose, buy organic meat first.
 Due to bioaccumulation, meat that is not organic can be the most toxic to your body.
-Simply put, when you eat meat that is not organic, you are also eating the “accumulation” of toxins which the animals are exposed to, from the pesticides sprayed on the grains they eat to the antibiotics they are given.
+Simply put, when you eat meat that is not organic, you are also eating the “accumulation” of toxins that the animals are exposed to, from the pesticides sprayed on the grains they eat to the antibiotics they are given.
 In The Autoimmune Solution, I help you prioritize your grocery list by explaining which foods have the highest and lowest concentrations of toxins.

 - Buy clean body products.
 You shouldn’t put anything on your skin that you wouldn’t eat, because your skin absorbs whatever you put on it.
 If you can’t replace all your personal care products at once, you can replace them slowly.
 Make it your goal to eventually have all clean beauty products.